maroba/findiff/README.md

 * Can handle arbitrary linear combinations of derivatives with constant and variable coefficients
 * Fully vectorized for speed
 * Calculate raw finite difference coefficients for any order and accuracy for uniform and non-uniform grids
-* Generate matrix representations of arbitrary linear differential operators
+* _New in version 0.7:_ Generate matrix representations of arbitrary linear differential operators
-* Solve partial differential equations with Dirichlet or Neumann boundary conditions
+* _New in version 0.8:_ Solve __partial differential equations__ with Dirichlet or Neumann boundary conditions

 ## Installation